Choosing Your Ideal WMS: On-Premise vs. the Cloud

 - If you own, install, and manage the hardware that the application is on, then you are “On-Prem”.
 Note that this classification applies even if “your hardware” is licensed or rented from a Cloud Service provider; if you have to manage the environment, we’re still referring to this as “on-prem” or “on-premise.”

-Setup, Go-Live, Ongoing Maintenance: On-Premise vs. the Cloud
+Setup, Go-Live, Ongoing Maintenance: On-Premise vs. Cloud WMS Solution

 Setup is arguably the most crucial lifecycle stage of a WMS solution to consider, as many decisions early on have long-term consequences and costs.
 Knowing the full scope of commitment involved in the go-live and maintenance phases of adopting a WMS can also play a major role in clarifying which solution is best for you.